 If the debt collector does not send sufficient proof of the debt, they are not allowed to continue pursuing you for the debt.
 That includes listing the debt on your credit report—you can dispute the debt that hasn't been adequately validated with the credit bureaus.
 Send the credit bureau a copy of your debt validation letter along with the certified and return receipts to help get the account removed from your credit report.

 Always send copies of your proof and keep the originals for yourself.
 You can make additional copies if you need to dispute again in the future.

 If the Collector Verifies the Debt

 If you receive sufficient validation of the debt, you have to decide what to do next.
 Confirm the debt is within the statute of limitations—that's the amount of time a creditor or collector can use the courts to collect a debt from you.
 A debt that's outside the statute of limitations poses less of a threat to you since the collector can't win a judgment against you in court (as long as you can prove the statute of limitations has passed).

-Check to see whether the debt is still within the credit reporting time limit.
+Check to see whether the debt is still within the credit reporting time limit, too.
 Most negative information—like a debt collection—can only be listed on your credit report seven years from the date of the delinquency.
 If the date of your delinquency is more than seven years ago, the debt should not appear on your credit report and, in that case, it won't hurt your credit to continue not paying the debt.

-What if the debt collection has been verified, is within the statute of limitations or the credit reporting time limit?
+What if the debt collection has been verified and is within the statute of limitations or the credit reporting time limit?
 You can try to settle with the collector for a percentage of the amount owed or offer a pay for delete agreement if the account is listed on your credit report.
-Paying in full is also an option - one you might choose if you plan to apply for a major loan before the debt drops off your credit report.
-Ignoring the debt, however, can have negative consequences: damage to your credit, continuous debt collection attempts, and possibly even a lawsuit.
+You'll have to be in a position to pay the account off quickly for this to work, however.